Index154/Random-ControlNet-Input/README.md

 ## Known issues and limitations
-- I don't know how to make ControlNet use a different input image for each batch.
-It might not be possible
+- I don't know how to make ControlNet use a different input image for each batch
 - For now I have not bothered to add support for multiple ControlNet units or even just selecting a specific unit.
 I will consider it if anyone asks for it
 - It only looks for and loads PNG files for now because I had no need for other file types
-- Custom weights can not differentiate between folders with the same name even if they have different parent folders
+- Custom weights can not differentiate between folders and files with the same name even if they have different parent folders

 ## Recommended extensions